 When a medical practitioner provides confirmation that a person is fit to travel, their health needs would need further consideration in order to establish whether, despite this need, they are able to return without their human rights being breached.

-When the local authority is clear that return is reasonably practical because there are no legal or practical barriers that will prevent a family from leaving the UK, then it will need to determine whether the provision of support will be necessary to prevent a breach of the family’s human rights.
-This means that the local authority would need to consider whether return to country of origin would result in a breach of the family’s human rights.
+When the local authority is clear that return is reasonably practical because there are no legal or practical barriers preventing a family from leaving the UK, then it will need to determine whether the family can return to the parent’s country of origin to prevent a human rights breach from occurring, or whether return would give rise to a human rights breach and therefore social services’ support must be provided.

 If a parent has dual nationality, or has the nationality of one country and a right of residency in another country, then return to both countries must be considered.
 If other members of the household have different nationalities then their ability to comply with immigration requirements of the country of return would need to be considered.